 I was able to hunt many days in a spot that soon became my favourite, a 5-acre secluded bean field that was too wet in the fall for the farmer to harvest.
 It was surrounded by woods and low-lying brush.
-From the first hour we sat in there until the last day we hunted it, we had dozens of deer appear each hunt.
+From the first hour, we sat in there until the last day we hunted it, we had dozens of deer appear each hunt.
 It was incredibly consistent for deer movement, and we watched buck after buck move through the field and timber edges searching for does.
-The biggest buck we watched in that spot was a 125-inch, three-year-old 10 point.
+The biggest buck we watched in that spot was a 125-inch, three-year-old 10-point.
 He was a beautiful buck, but not the big buck that Border Country folks had on camera.
 As luck would have it, we never did see that buck.

 John and I hunted every morning and every night, and each time we sat we saw multiple deer.
 It was really something to behold, the doe numbers were remarkable as we could see upwards of 20-30 on a busy sit.
 The buck numbers were equally impressive; we were just having bad luck finding the big mature ones.
 To add to the frustration, the cameras showed the big bucks in our areas every night; the daylight mistakes were just not happening, but it made it so exciting to go in the woods each day.

-I was placed in a tree stand one afternoon early and at 2 pm, long before dark, a doe came through with a two-year-old buck, he was a beautiful basket racked 8 point.
-Within minutes another doe and fawn, 30 minutes later a spike buck, then a two-year-old 9 point buck, then a three-year-old 10 point buck.
+I was placed in a tree stand one afternoon early and at 2 pm, long before dark, a doe came through with a two-year-old buck, he was a beautiful basket racked 8-point.
+Within minutes another doe and fawn, 30 minutes later a spike buck, then a two-year-old 9-point buck, then a three-year-old 10-point buck.
 It was incredible—as dark neared, the two- and three-year-old bucks began to fight and the antlers crashed together.

 Within minutes, those two deer stood watching intently to their left, and soon after, a bigger-bodied buck emerged with 8 points.
 I was able to get the scope on him and make a great shot.
 Just like that, my deer hunting was over and it ended with a bang.
-Literally, I saw more deer in that week then I think I have seen in years.
+Literally, I saw more deer in that week than I think I have seen in years.

 The hunt drove home to me how much fun it was to hunt in unpressured, remote areas and a place where deer herds are affected by Mother Nature, but not by hunting pressure.
 We had access to thousands and thousands of acres of private land.
 The land is well managed for big bucks and over the years, Border Country Outfitters have harvested some of the biggest bucks in Ontario.

-I would recommend this trip to anyone—the hunting, the food, the accommodations and the people were truly as good as it gets.
+I would recommend this trip to anyone—the hunting, the food, the accommodations, and the people were truly as good as it gets.